 When was the last time that you’ve updated your design?
 Is your bio up to date on social?
 When’s the last time you updated your links?

-Business mentors, coaches, marketing gurus and experts really like to wave a very threatening statistic around our faces.
+Business mentors, coaches, marketing gurus, and experts really like to wave a very threatening statistic around our faces.
 Apparently, 90% of startup businesses fail within the first year.
-If, as a blogger, you thought you’d be exempt from being part of the failure complex, you may be wrong.
+If, as a creative, you thought you’d be exempt from being part of the failure complex, you may be wrong.

 However, at the Creative Impact Co we do not believe in failure.

 This is quite straightforward.
 The more specific you make your goal, the more likely you are to achieve it.
-Instead of saying “I want to make money from my blog” make sure you set a specific goal to make enough money from your blog to pay, for example, for a week-long holiday.
+Instead of saying “I want to make money from my content” make sure you set a specific goal to make enough money from your content to pay, for example, for a week-long holiday.

 Less is more, especially when it comes to goal setting.
 Choose one big goal, and work toward it.
 Then move on to the next one.
 Remember, you can only achieve so much before your willpower dwindles and you jump straight into burnout.
-If you create many blog writing goals to accomplish at the same time, you’ll burn through your willpower very quickly.
+Don’t get fooled by the shiny object syndrome: if you create many goals to accomplish at the same time, you’ll burn through your willpower very quickly.

-Your goals should be consistent with what you want to achieve with your blogging, hence you need to know WHY you are blogging.
+Your goals should be consistent with what you want to achieve with your brand, hence you need to know WHY you are in business altogethr.
 There’s no point in wasting time on a goal that won’t help you achieve your overall purpose.
-Think carefully about how your goal is helping you to achieve your purpose in blogging.
+Think carefully about how your goal is helping you to achieve your purpose in your brand.
 Is doubling your Facebook likes really going to help you make the money you want for that holiday?